Most model railroaders never think about insurance. This report will help

 types would be used.
 The opportunities include waybilled icing and

-re-icing, which can greatly enhance operational realism and enjoyment.
+re-icing, which can greatly enhance operational realism and

-Mat candidly discusses how to best score points in the NMRA achievement program for modeling cars and
+Mat candidly discusses how to best score points in the NMRA

 structures.
-The lessons he shares go deep into the point methodology of the AP Judging Guidelines for
+The lessons he shares go deep into the point methodology

 Motive Power, Cars, and Structures.
-Some very fine modeling work could end up with a low point score from
+Some very fine modeling work

 not understanding the nuances of the point scoring systems.
-The benefit of scratchbuilding to increase
+The

-point count is addressed.
+benefit of scratchbuilding to increase point count is addressed.